ReconfigureIO/UX/docs/source/tutorial-3/check-sim-more-data.rst

 13 – Check and simulate
 -----------------------

-.. sidebar:: Note!
+.. sidebar:: Setting a project

-    ``reco`` remembers projects once they are set so you only need to create and set a project once per location.
+    Project settings are saved locally so you only need to create and set a project once per location.
+Once set, all simulations, builds, graphs and deployments will be saved within the active project.

 Now we're moving over to the Reconfigure.io tooling we need to create a project for this example, let's call it ``multiplyArray``::